TOP

 Then there are the "supersized" co-ops.
 In 1944, California Wine Sales, Inc., a marketing company for cooperative wineries, rebranded itself as the Wine Growers Guild, doing business mostly in Lodi.
 Guild was, in fact, a cooperative consisting of four cooperatives; its corporate membership included Bear Creek Cooperative Vineyard Association (marketed as Lodi Cellars), Del Rio Cooperative Winery (a.k.a., Woodbridge Cellars), and two other wineries based in the Fresno area.

-1960s postcard showing aerial of Guild Wine Company on the east side of the Mokelumne River-Lodi area; at the time, ranking as the largest wine-producing company in the country.
+1960s postcard showing an aerial of Guild Wine Company on the east side of the Mokelumne River-Lodi area; at the time, ranking as the largest wine-producing company in the country.

 In 1947 Guild established a centralized location on the east side of Lodi to attain more uniformity of product through the blending, filtering, and bottling of wines fermented by its member wineries.
 In 1959, the name was changed to Guild Wine Company.
 At one point during the 1960s Guild ranked as the largest wine production facility in California, and the country; although in fact, it was an entity consisting of as many as 8 member wineries, operated by nearly 500 growers.

-Guild was popular among Lodi growers because of its corporate structure, whereby co-op members had a say in policies and pricing.
+The guild was popular among Lodi growers because of its corporate structure, whereby co-op members had a say in policies and pricing.
 In 1991 the controlling members voted to sell the company to Canandaigua Wine Company.
 The winery closed in 1994, and the property is now operated as industrial, warehouse, and office spaces, as well as wine cooperage facilities, by Lodi Wine & Business Center.

 Giant 1960s-era wood tanks in Lodi.
 San Joaquin County Historical Museum.